 The operating costs for electric cars are approx. 50 % lower per kilometre travelled when comparing to cars with combustion engines.

-We cooperate with suppliers to reduce the CO2 emissions from our purchase of steel and other parts.
+We cooperate with suppliers to reduce the CO2 emissions from steel.
 For instance, we buy steel from steel mills with the lowest CO2 emissions per ton of steel produced.

-We hope that your company can find specific ideas for your green transformation here.
+We hope that your company can find specific ideas for your green convertion here.

 Switching to 100 % green energy takes time and requires willpower and focus.
 For this reason, working with experienced partners is key.